This story has Australian spelling and colloquialisms.

 Best for ages 13 and over.

-With an exaggerated eye roll I swipe curls from my forehead and sit cross-legged on the rug between my backpack and a cushion.
-‘I know the rules: don’t go into the forest, don’t talk to strangers, and keep my aura hidden.
+With an exaggerated eye roll I swipe curls from my forehead.
+‘I know the rules: keep my aura hidden and don’t go into the forest.
 You don’t need to tell me every week.
 Seriously, Mum, go finish your application, otherwise you’ll miss the deadline.’
 She needs a job—anything to stop her being on my case all the time.

 Mum sighs.
 ‘That’s exactly why I need you to behave.
 Seriously, Lucida, don’t draw attention to yourself, otherwise this will be your last Sunday down here, do you hear me?'